DR8604Y Box Hill (Min. No. 8)

 Gula, Richard.
 Call To Holines: Moral Discernment.
 New York: Paulist Press, 2003.

-Lamoureux, Patricia, and Paul J. Wadell The Christian Moral Life: Faithful Discipleship for a Global Society, Maryknoll, NY: Orbis Books, 2010.
+Lamoureux, Patricia, and Paul J. Wadell.
+The Christian Moral Life: Faithful Discipleship for a Global Society.
+Maryknoll, NY: Orbis, 2010.

 Mordini, Tony.
 Ethics for Today: Analyzing Values and Beliefs.
-Melbourne, VIC: John Garratt Publishing, 2002.
+Mulgrave: Garratt Publishing, 2002.

 Nichols, Alan.
 Street called Choice: Ethical Choices for Ordinary People.
-Melbourne, VIC: Acorn Press, 2005.
+Melbourne: Acorn Press, 2005.

 Shelton, Charles.
 Achieving Moral Health: An Exercise Plan for Your Conscience.
-New York: Crossroad Publishing, 2000.
+New York: Crossroad, 2000.